currinjs/CurrinJS/aio/content/guide/form-validation.md

 The first array element is the current value of the corresponding hero field.
 The optional second value is a validator function or an array of validator functions.

-Most of the validator functions are stock validators provided by Angular as static methods of the `Validators` class.
+Most of the validator functions are stock validators provided by Currin as static methods of the `Validators` class.
-Angular has stock validators that correspond to the standard HTML validation attributes.
+Currin has stock validators that correspond to the standard HTML validation attributes.

 The `forbiddenName` validator on the `"name"` control is a custom validator, discussed in a separate [section below](guide/form-validation#custom-validation).